breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 Except for Discrete Math, that is.
 Everyone's got that one class where they struggle.
 But even tougher than the material was the imposter syndrome I felt as a result.
 It was my first semester and, heck, I was just an English major.
 If I was already struggling, maybe I didn't belong in a Computer Science program?
 Surely I'd be exposed as a fraud.

 In the end, I managed to scrape out a hard-won B+.
-And boy was I grateful.
+And boy was I relieved.
 I won't say it fully alleviated my imposter syndrome, but it was a good start.

-There were high points too.
-Like the few Computational Linguistics classes I managed to sneak in.
-Boy were they fun.
+There were high points too, like the few Computational Linguistics classes I managed to sneak in.
+I've rarely had so much fun being challenged intellectually.
 Finally I was back to diagramming sentences, but now the computer did it for me.

 #### Internship